samarth336/Calculator/README.md

-# Calculator Webapp using HTML, CSS, Javascript
+# Calculator using HTML, CSS, Javascript
 This is my first webapp